Layout

 </Inline>

-If you’d like the columns to stack vertically on smaller screens, you can provide the collapseBelow prop.
+If you’d like the items to stack vertically on smaller screens, you can provide the collapseBelow prop.

 For example, if you wanted buttons to be rendered vertically on mobile but horizontally from tablet upwards: